yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/get-started.md

 ### View change events

-After deploying the Debezium YugabyteDB connector, it starts monitoring the `yugabyte` database for data change events.
+After deploying the YugabyteDB connector, it starts monitoring the `yugabyte` database for data change events.

 For this tutorial, you will explore the `dbserver1.public.products` topic.